LandonSchropp/dotfiles/readme.md

 [PostgreSQL](http://www.postgresql.org/) is an open-source SQL database.

-OS X ships with an old version of PostgreSQL pre-installed.
+macOS ships with an old version of PostgreSQL pre-installed.
 To install the newest version, use:

 ```
 brew install postgresql
 initdb /usr/local/var/postgres
 ```

 Next, restart the terminal.
-In order to make sure PostgreSQL starts up when OS X starts up, we need to add a launch agent.
+In order to make sure PostgreSQL starts up when macOS starts up, we need to add a launch agent.

 ```
 ln -s "/usr/local/Cellar/postgresql/$(ls /usr/local/Cellar/postgresql)/homebrew.mxcl.postgresql.plist" $HOME/Library/LaunchAgents